mariano/snakefire/README.markdown

 Other OS should read [Python Keyring installation docs] [keyring-install].

-#### Notifications ####

-Depending on your Desktop Environment, you will need the proper notification library installed.

-1. For GNOME in *Ubuntu*:

-		$ sudo apt-get install python-notify

-1. For GNOME in *Arch Linux*:

-		$ pacman -S libnotify notification-daemon python-notify

-1. For KDE: No need to install a notification library.

 #### PyOpenSSL ####

 For *Ubuntu based* systems, PyOpenSSL is in the official repositories, and can be